top1944/duckuments/docs/atoms_40_exercises/exercise_sequence.md

 We introduce the support for parallel processing that we have in the APIs.

-# Exercise: Adding new test to integration tests
+# Exercise: Adding new test to integration tests  {#exercise-integration-test status=draft}

 TODO: to write